ty-martz/Strava/README.md

 pip install -r requirements.txt
 ```
-This will provide the key files you need to make a comparison and then create an environment with the proper packages
+1. The above will provide the key files you need to make a comparison and then create an environment with the proper packages

 2. Collect your Strava Data and the person you want to compare to.
     - If you get an export from Strava: Save the activities.csv files as u1_activities.csv and u2_activities.csv in the `data` folder